learn-co-curriculum/dsc-working-with-known-json-schemas/README.md

 You can see that the master structure is a dictionary and has a key named 'response'.
 This is also a dictionary and has two keys: 'data' and 'meta'.
-As you continue to examine the schema hierarchy, you'll notice the vast majority in this case are dictionaries.
+As you continue to examine the schema hierarchy, you'll notice the vast majority, in this case, are dictionaries.

 ## Loading the Data File

-As you saw before, let's start by importing this data from file.
+As you saw before, let's start by importing this data from the file.
 Here's how to open the file and load its contents.

 ```python